Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: Presentation of the model and main results

-Since $B_{k,n}$ is strongly connected, the adjacency matrix $A$ is irreducible and thus there exists unique (up to a scaling) Perron-Frobenius left and right eigenvectors $h^l$ and $h^r$ of $A$ corresponding to the same Perron-Frobenius eigenvalue $\lambda$.
-The coordinates $h^r(I),h^l(I), \, I\in B_{k,n}$ are positive and $\lambda>0$ so that the transformed matrix $A^h$ given by
+\nomenclature{$A$}{Adjacency matrix of $B_{k,n}$} Since $B_{k,n}$ is strongly connected, the adjacency matrix $A$ is irreducible and thus there exist unique (up to a scaling) left and right Perron-Frobenius eigenvectors $h^l$ and $h^r$ of $A$ \nomenclature{$h^l,\,h^r$}{Left and right Perron-Frobenius eigenvectors of $A$}corresponding to the same Perron-Frobenius eigenvalue $\lambda$.
+The coordinates $h^r(I),h^l(I), \, I\in B_{k,n}$ are positive and $\lambda>0$ so that the transformed matrix $A^h$ \nomenclature{$A^h$}{$h$-transform of $A$} given by